sharetribe/flex-docs/src/docs/ftw-data-flow/ftw-redux/index.md

 ---
-title: How Redux is used in SWT
+title: State management and Redux
 slug: ftw-redux
-updated: 2019-01-29
+updated: 2023-01-01
 category: ftw-data-flow
 ingress:
-  This article explains how Redux is setup in the Sharetribe Web Template (SWT).
+  This article explains how the Sharetribe Web Template uses Redux for state management.
 published: true
 ---

 ## What is Redux

-SWT is single-page application (SPA) built using React.
+The Sharetribe Web Template is single-page application (SPA) built using React.
 This means that the app needs to be able to render several different layouts (pages) depending on user interaction.
 State management is essential for this process.
-SWT needs to know if a user has been authenticated, if it has received relevant data for the current page, and so on.
+The template needs to know if a user has been authenticated or if it has received relevant data for the current page, and so on.

 We use [Redux](https://redux.js.org/introduction/getting-started) for state management on the application level.
 You should read more about